anwanguow/graph_phase_transition/Algorithm.md

 |A|_{\square} \approx \frac{|A|_{\infty \rightarrow 1}}{K_G}.
 $$

-However, in the realistic implementation, in order to express the objective function in the form of "taking the trace of a square matrix", we need to extend $A$ and $X$ as follows:
+However, in the realistic implementation, in order to express the objective function in the form of "taking the trace of a square matrix", while simultaneously obtaining an exact constant in the analysis, we need to extend $A$ and $X$ as follows:

 1. **Extending $A$ to $\mathfrak{A}$:**